gzuidhof/cad/assignment8/report.md

 ** Network described above *(0.846 accuracy)***
 ![](https://raw.githubusercontent.com/gzuidhof/cad/master/assignment8/2dense_Leaky846.png)

-Note that for the deeper networks we increased the amount of epochs, so they may be very comparable to the earlier architecturs.
+Note that for the deeper networks we increased the amount of epochs, so they may be hard to compare to the earlier architectures.

 ** "Deeper" network *(0.850 accuracy)* **
 ![](https://raw.githubusercontent.com/gzuidhof/cad/master/assignment8/2dense_Leaky_Deeper_850.png)